billthefarmer/mididriver/README.md

 Android midi driver using Sonivox EAS library

 The app just has a couple of buttons that play a couple of piano notes when touched.
 I've added two more buttons that play and stop a midi file using the MediaPlayer to check that there is no interaction problem.
+Added a listener for sending initial midi messages when the midi driver has started.

 To use this driver you need to: